 However, this limitation in options is by design.

-Did you know that Facebook provides more than 20 different marketing objectives, none of which you will find if you are boosting posts and advertising from the page interface?
+Did you know that Facebook provides more than 17 different marketing objectives, none of which you will find if you are boosting posts and advertising from the page interface (a related post here on the Facebook ads vs Boost Post, and which is better)?
 Below is a screenshot of the campaign objectives that Facebook offers advertisers that are NOT running ads from the page interface via Boost Post.

 Here are three detailed reasons why you need to pause your boosted posts spend and consider taking your Facebook ads to the next level.